Global surface temperature data: GISTEMP: NASA Goddard Institute for Space Studies (GISS) Surface Temperature Analysis

 Main content

-NASA Goddard's Global Surface Temperature Analysis (GISTEMP) combines land surface air temperatures primarily from the GHCN-M version 4 with SSTs of the ERSSTv5 analysis into a comprehensive global surface temperature data set spanning 1880 to the present at monthly resolution, on a 2x2 degree latitude-longitude grid.
+NASA Goddard's Global Surface Temperature Analysis (GISTEMP) combines land surface air temperatures from GHCN-M version 4 with SSTs of the ERSSTv5 analysis into a comprehensive, global surface temperature data set spanning 1880 to the present at monthly resolution, on a 2x2 degree latitude-longitude grid.
 As such, it is one of the main data sets used to monitor global and regional temperature variability and trends.
-GISTEMP has greater polar coverage than MLOST or HadCRUT4 due to the interpolation method.
-Like NOAA's MLOST, interpolation of the station records is performed to provide broad spatial coverage, however, the methodology is unique.
+Interpolation of the station records is performed to provide broad spatial coverage, however, the methodology is unique from other methods such as HadCRUT5 or Berkeley Earth.
 The GISTEMP analysis method uses linear inverse distance weighting to infill gridboxes with records from stations up to 1200km away (a version with a 250km limit is also provided).
+The current version, GISTEMPv4, now includes a 200-member monthly gridded uncertainty ensemble that characterized all known sources of uncertainty from 1880-2020.

 Key Strengths